Adriano Munoz

-Adriano Afonso Thiel Munoz (born 23 July 1978) is a Brazilian footballer who is most noted for his time in the Nordic countries.
+Adriano Afonso Thiel Munoz (born 23 July 1978) is a Brazilian football coach and a former player who is most noted for his time in the Nordic countries.

 Munoz played for Finnish clubs Atlantis, AC Allianssi and MyPa, before he played in Tippeligaen for Sandefjord and Tromsø, and in Allsvenskan for Örebro.
 He later played for Cruzeiro RS Porto Alegre for and PS Kemi.